Rice baseball pitcher Evan Kravetz thought he’d be pitching out of the bullpen this year. Instead, he’s become a staple in the starting rotation.

 Coach Bragga was effusive in his praise following Kravetz’s latest performance. “[He’s] been awesome,” Bragga declared.
 “It’s been phenomenal the year he’s had.”
 Rather than stop there, Bragga asserted Kravetz might not be done when his days at Rice are over.
 “I’ll be shocked if they (Kravetz and Matt Canterino) don’t both go in the top 10 rounds come [the MLB Draft]”

 All Kravetz wanted was an opportunity.
-He got his chance and made the most of it.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+He got his chance and made the most of it.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.